JetBrains/space-dotnet-sdk/README.md

 * `AddSpaceClientApi()` — Registers SpaceDotNet [clients](#create-service-client) as transient services.
 The registration lifetime is transient by default.
 Note that this method will throw an exception when no `Connection` has been registered.

 ### Space Applications webhooks (Experimental)

+> **Note:** Space Applications webhooks are under development and are subject to change.

 We can build interactive [Space Applications](https://www.jetbrains.com/help/space/applications.html#register-your-client-in-space), that let us extend Space with slash commands and interactive chat messages.